Recurrent Urinary Tract Infections and Related Conditions

 Frequent Diaper Changes

-Kids in diapers should be changed frequently to prevent stool from having prolonged contact with the genital area, which can increase the chance that bacteria will move up the urethra and into the bladder.
+Kids in diapers should be changed often.
+If poop stays in the genital area for a long time, it can lead to bacteria moving up the urethra and into the bladder.

-In females, wiping from front to back after using the toilet will reduce exposure of the urethra to UTI-causing bacteria in the stool.
+Girls should wipe from front to back after using the toilet to reduce exposure of the urethra to UTI-causing bacteria in poop.

 Breathable cotton underwear is less likely to encourage bacterial growth near the urethra than nylon or other fabrics.

-Some kids may object to using the school bathroom or may become so engrossed in a project that they delay urination.
+Some kids may not like to use the school bathroom or may become so engrossed in a project that they delay peeing.
 Kids with UTIs should pee at least every 3 to 4 hours to help flush bacteria from the urinary tract.

-As soon as you suspect that your child has a UTI, it's important to contact your doctor.
-The doctor may recommend another urine culture after treatment to be sure that the infection has cleared.
+As soon as you think that your child has a UTI, call your doctor.
+The doctor may recommend another urine test after treatment to be sure that the infection has cleared.

-If your child suffers from recurrent UTIs, consult a pediatric urologist, who can perform a thorough evaluation and, if necessary, order tests for urinary system abnormalities.
+If your child has from recurrent UTIs, consult a pediatric urologist, who can do a thorough evaluation and order tests for urinary system abnormalities.
 In the meantime, follow your doctor's instructions for treating a UTI.